atomflunder/TrueSkill-Calculator/README.md

 Link to the calculator website: https://trueskill-calculator.vercel.app/
 Or make a POST request to: https://trueskill-calculator.vercel.app/api/trueskill ([OpenAPI Spec](./openapi.yml))

 _Note: This calculator has undergone a redesign.
-To access the legacy version, visit https://trueskill-calculator-legacy.vercel.app/_
+To access the legacy version, visit https://trueskill-calculator-legacy.vercel.app/ (Website only)_

 ## Table of Contents